spg2182/IranianShop/README.md

 3. Create the database:
    - Create a new database in MySQL
-   - Import the `database.sql` file into your database
+   - Import the `iranianshop.sql` file into your database

 4. Configure database connection:
    - Open the `includes/db_link.php` file and enter your database connection details: